deancollins84/cushon/README.md

   Feature: Customer opening an ISA account.

   Background:
+    Given I am an authenticated user
+      And I have an existing customer account
-    Given The customer is an existing authenticated user; making requests via a JSON API.
+     When making requests via a JSON API.

   Scenario: Customer applies to open an ISA account and declares they do not have an ISA for current tax year.
-    Given I am a customer
-      And I am opening an ISA account
+    Given I am opening an ISA account
      When I request POST "/customer/{customerId}/account"
       And I set JSON payload to
       """